The impact of protected species and your property development

 Natterjack toads are a protected species.
 One method to survey for Natterjacks are to listen for their calls during breeding season which starts in April and can last until July.
 If found they will need to be avoided or alternate habitat created/improved.

 And finally, we couldn’t write this article without looking at Foxes…

-Unfortunately Foxes don’t get a mention on the UK Gov site and it would seem that rather than being protected they are rather more viewed as pests.
+Unfortunately, foxes don’t get a mention on the UK Gov site as a protected animal – it would seem that rather than being protected they are rather more viewed as pests.
 We certainly have a soft spot for them.